tkozar/Q-Learning-Algorithms/README.md

 Here’s a quick overview of the code:

 GridWorld.m
 The grid world class.
 The constructor generates a random grid world with at least one solution.
-Some of this code is a little confusing (I didn’t write it all :)) but an agent interacts with the grid world via the ‘step’ method, which takes an old state & action, and returns a new state & reward.
+Some of this code is a little confusing, but an agent interacts with the grid world via the ‘step’ method, which takes an old state & action, and returns a new state & reward.

 Agent.m
 This is the agent class.
 Our agent implements the egocentric learning system as a neural network.
 The constructor takes a grid world object, and these three parameters: